Home Compare AWK vs EQIX

 American Water Works Company vs Equinix: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with American Water Works Company carrying a narrow edge on growth.
-Equinix still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+American Water Works Company holds the cleaner structural position, with the lead spread across growth and valuation.
+Equinix still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Equinix carries the stronger setup — intact trend against American Water Works Company's broken trend.
 That leaves a split case: the structural lead stays with American Water Works Company, but the market is not currently confirming it.

 Growth points more clearly toward Equinix, Inc., even if the broader score still leans toward American Water Works Company, Inc..